trampgeek/moodle-qtype_coderunner/Readme.md

         __student_answer__ += '\n' + """{{ TEST.testcode | e('py') }}"""
         exec(__student_answer__)

-The `{% if` and
-`{% for` are Twig control structures that conditionally insert extra data from the template parameters field of the author editing panel.

 ### The Twig QUESTION variable

-As may be deduced from the previous section, there is a Twig template variable called `QUESTION`, which is an object containing all the fields of the PHP question object.
+The template variable `QUESTION` is an object containing all the fields of the PHP question object.
 Some of the other
 QUESTION fields/attributes that might be of interest to authors include the following.